599316527/clash-load-balance-launcher/readme.md

 [Afterimage Technique](http://dragonball.wikia.com/wiki/Afterimage_Technique) (残像拳 Zanzōken, lit.
 "Afterimage Fist") is an ability to move so swiftly that an image of the user is left behind.

+# Deprecated

+Since Clash has supported load-balance feature natively, there's no need to apply load-balance with HAProxy.

 ## Clash Load Balance Launcher

 1. Generate configs for clash workers and haproxy from clash/config.yml